khalil-poole/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/7a62cb41-81e3-4c86-9779-2659aa3fd157)

-2. Open up Remote Desktop and login to the VM with its public IP Address and the created credentials (for Mac users, please install Microsoft Remote Desktop).
+<h3>Step 2: Open up Remote Desktop</h3>

+Login to the VM with its public IP Address and the created credentials (for Mac users, please install Microsoft Remote Desktop).
 While inside the VM, download the required dependeices for osTicket to work by going here: [https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD](https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD)

 After downloading, you want to click on the folder icon, and drag the downloaded folder unto the desktop.